mspncp/gosu-wiki/To Do.md

   * Try rake-compiler
   * Find out why the attached file allows the image to exceed its boundaries (by a lot)
   * Fix Memory leaks in WindowX shareContext
+  * Image::insert/Bitmap::insert should memcpy if possible
+  * Apply colorKey AFTER splitting the bitmap into tiles, not before!
+  * simplify Gosu's IO philosophy (C++)
+  * Make plans for an official Scene/State system
+  * How would a TexturePacker like thingie work for Gosu?
+  * Redesign (see forum) drawing interface

 ## Gosu .app Wrapper
   * Fork RubyGosu.app into its own git repository